-Join Ben Long for an in-depth discussion in this video Processing basic color, part of Learn Photography: Shooting in Raw Mode.
+Join Ben Long for an in-depth discussion in this video Processing basic color, part of Exploring Photography: Shooting in Raw Mode.

 - May seem odd to devote an entire chapter…to jpeg processing in a course about raw.…But here's my thinking, to get from raw data…to a finished image, requires a lot of computational steps…and when you shoot in jpeg mode, your camera becomes…a machine dedicated to the specific task…of getting from raw data to a finished image.…Consequently, studying jpeg shooting to learn…all of the image processing steps…is actually a little simpler than looking at what happens…during raw shooting, where that process of converting…from raw to a finished image spans your camera…and your computer.…